top of page

 Some of the color varieties of Brahmas I breed are considered "projects".
 This means that they are a work in progress.
 They are colors that are not recognized in the American SOP (Standard Of Perfection) of Brahmas to be shown in this country.
 Yet.
 But project colors can be shown in special classes at some poultry shows.
 I am in the continual process of improving and perfecting quality of size, breed type and color.
 Health and hardiness is always of primary concern.

 I do also have 1 of the 3 SOP varieties of large fowl Brahmas.
 Those are Darks (silver penciled partridge).
-I do have high quality breeding stock that has taken several years to acquire, from different lines across the country, of the quality I want to produce.
+I do have high quality breeding stock that has taken several years to develop to my current quality, having started from 3 different lines from across the country.

 I produce some project Brahmas which I may cross with other color varieties of SOP color Brahmas to improve the type (size/structure, overall quality) of my birds.
 When this is the case some beautiful, unique and unexpected colors and patterns occur.
 I will always notify buyer when birds they are purchasing are likely/or not, to carry for other colors/patterns or characteristics so I can help them meet their criteria if they have specific breeding goals.